The opportunity for neighbourhood spaces in a ‘post-commuting’ era

 If you’re a local space that could be a great local meeting spot, you can learn more about getting started using SpacetoCo to find and manage bookings.

-If you’re looking for a space to meet locally - check out our growing list of incredible community spaces
+If you’re looking for a space to meet locally - check out our growing list of incredible community spaces.

 To read more about the importance of community spaces for connecting communities - including some fascinating true stories about the power of small community groups - check out our post here.